Cathay Pacific Airways : Singapore Airlines grounds most of its fleet as coronavirus poses 'greatest challenge' | MarketScreener

 The company has engaged the unions in talks on further cost-cutting measures.

-(Reporting by Jamie Freed, John Geddie and Aradhana Aravindan; Editing by Himani Sarkar and Clarence Fernandez)
+(Reporting by Aradhana Aravindan and Anshuman Daga; additional reporting by John Geddie in Singapore and Jamie Freed in Sydney; Editing by Himani Sarkar and Clarence Fernandez)

-By Aradhana Aravindan and John Geddie
+By Aradhana Aravindan and Anshuman Daga